verdinjoshua1982/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 This is the structure of a Multiplatform Mobile project that you create with a Project Wizard in IntelliJ IDEA or Android Studio.
 Real-life projects can have more complex structure; we consider these three components essential.

-Let’s take a closer look at the basic project and its components.
+Let's take a closer look at the basic project and its components.

 ## Root project